 Your business needs to have a Registered Agent as soon as it’s formed.
 You can do this two ways:

 When you formally create your business, you’re required to include details of your Registered Agent in your Articles of Organization.

 Establish your business through us, and you’ll get a free year of our Registered Agent Service.
 We’ll also complete and file your Articles of Organization for you with the information that you provide.

 After you’ve formed your LLC, you can still assign someone else to be your Alaska Registered Agent.
 There are a couple of ways to achieve this.

 Once you’ve chosen a new Registered Agent, file a statement of change with the Alaska DCCED.
 Once you’ve filed the change, the DCCED will review and update your records.
 There is a fee of $25 to make this change.

 When you use our Registered Agent service, we take care of all the form filling and filing for you.
 We’ll collect important information about your business, complete the form on your behalf and then send it to the Alaska DCCED.
 We’ll let you know when we officially become your Registered Agent.

 Alaska Registered Agent Search

-You Can Appoint Yourself as Your Own Registered Agent
+Acting as Your Own Registered Agent